Steven Spielberg's studio to make films for Netflix | Entertainment

 Steven Spielberg's studio to make films for Netflix

 Netflix Inc added acclaimed filmmaker Steven Spielberg to its roster with a joint announcement on Monday of a deal for his Amblin Partners production company to supply multiple movies a year for several years.
-The Academy Award-winning director of big-screen classics like "Schindler's List" and "Saving Private Ryan" will continue to direct movies for Comcast Corp's Universal Pictures under a separate deal.
+The Academy Award-winning director of big-screen classics such as "E.T. the Extra-Terrestrial," "Schindler's List" and "Saving Private Ryan" will continue to direct and produce movies for Comcast Corp's Universal Pictures under a separate agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)